eritbh/1password-ssh-utils/README.md

 # 1password-ssh-utils

-Utilities for storing and loading SSH keys with 1password
+Utilities for storing and loading SSH keys with 1Password.
+Use a unique key for every host you connect to, without worrying about keeping them straight across your local machines.

 ## Installation